AliciaGerard/Kotlin-Car-Stats-Program/README.md

 # Car Stats program Fall 2019

- This program allows the user to enter gas data to keep track of milage for their vehicle
+ This program allows the user to enter gas data to keep track of mileage for their vehicle

   - It asks the user for three things
     - Gallons of gas pumped